Masonboro, North Carolina

 Masonboro was a census-designated place (CDP) in New Hanover County, North Carolina.
 The last census count in 2000 was 11,812.
 Masonboro was located southeast of Wilmington near the Atlantic coast.

 History

 The Grand Lodge of Ancient Free and Accepted Masons of North Carolina lists the existence of a Masonic Lodge in Masonborough, New Hanover county.
 The name is "Solomon" which was chartered by England in 1735.
 A post office called Masonboro operated from 1890 until 1891.
 A large share of the early settlers being Masons caused the name to be selected.

-In 2000, the city of Wilmington annexed the remaining land into the city limits.
+In 2000, it was fully annexed into the city limits of Wilmington.